osrf/gazebo_tutorials/static_map_plugin/tutorial.md

 # Introduction

-It is often useful to have a ground plane with satellite imagery in applications that take place in large outdoor environments, such as aerial robotics.
-Satellite imagery is also useful for environment visualization and computer vision.
+It is often useful in simulation to have a ground plane with satellite imagery for applications that take place in large outdoor environments, such as aerial robotics.
+Satellite imagery is also useful for environment visualization and computer vision tasks.

 This tutorial shows how to use the Static Map world plugin, supplied by Gazebo, to create and insert a satellite map model into a world.
 The images are downloaded at run time using the [Google's Static Map API](https://developers.google.com/maps/documentation/static-maps/intro) so internet connectivity is required to use this plugin.